robinbryce/quorum-gcp-preemptible/article.md

 Run a cloud hosted 'consortia' style private dlt for less than £50 per month.
-The deploymenent is aimed at developers wanting exposure to 'production' techniques and tools without imposing 'production' costs.
+The deploymenent is aimed at developers wanting exposure to 'production' tools & techniques without imposing 'production' costs (time and money)

 Inspired by and extending [k8s for cheap on google cloud](https://dev.to/verkkokauppacom/how-to-kubernetes-for-cheap-on-google-cloud-1aei)